Search by Keyword

 The first verse comes next, which is an even sixteen measures long.
 Ringo's drums kick in here for the first time on the downbeat of the first measure, the final note of a guitar lead and Leslie-effected organ chord from the into ringing out in the background.
 With light strings playing in the background, Ringo plays a somewhat heavy 6/8 drum pattern riding on the hi-hat throughout the first eight measures.
 George's single-tracked lead vocals also arrive on the downbeat of the first measure while the organ dissapates by the second measure.

-An effective acoustic guitar line is heard in the third and seventh measures of the first verse, while a simple electric guitar line appears in the third measure.
+An effective dual acoustic guitar line from George and Paul is heard in the third and seventh measures of the first verse, while a simple electric guitar line appears in the third measure.
 Paul's bass continues throughout the verse in a somewhat subdued by appropriate fashion, while the strings swell dramatically in the ninth through twelfth measures and trail off in measures thirteen through sixteen.
 Paul plays staccato organ chords in the ninth through twelfth measures as well.
 Ringo focuses mostly on his toms during measures nine through twelve, return to the heavy 6/8 pattern in measures thirteen and fourteen, and then transform into a shuffle pattern using the ride cymbal in measure fifteen that moves into a transitional shuffle snare drum fill in measure sixteen.

 The bridge that follows is actually ten measures long (cutting short the 12-bar blues pattern it suggests) and transforms the minor key of the verses into a major key.
 With George and Paul harmonizing “I – I – I- me – me – mine” in measures one through eight, Ringo shows himself in top form by playing a hard-driving blues / rock pattern, alternating snare / hi-hat fills in measures two and six, with rolling tom fills in measures four and eight.
 George puts in an incredible performance on lead guitar as well, rocking out on measures two, four, six and eight, the last one extending into measures nine and ten also, this rounding out the bridge very nicely.